A US$ 250 million Play for Spinal Stimulation Patents

 US$ 250 million acquisition.

-Since 2009 Nevro have published more than 800 patents across 89 patent families.
-In total they have received 280 issued patent and filed 524 applications.
+Since 2009 Nevro have published more than 524 applications across 89 patent families.
+In total they have received 280 issued patents.

 We can see that the number of patent applications has steadily declined year-on-year.
-In contrast we see the number of granted patents has been fairly constant over the same time period.
+In contrast we see the number of granted patents being granted annually has been fairly constant over the same period, with a few a few bumper years.

-The majority of the published patents were US accounting for about 50% of the total.
-Australia and Europe were 167 and 111 respectively, accounting for about 35%.
-So collectively US, AU and EP account for 85% of all published patents filed by Nevro.
+The majority of the application patents were US accounting for about 42% of the total.
+Australia and Europe were 19% and 16% respectively, accounting for about 35%.
+So collectively US, AU and EP account for 78% of all application patents filed by Nevro.
 Suggesting these are their main markets for commercialising the products.
 I say this for the simple reason companies only file patents in countries where they see significant revenue opportunity.
+There are only six countries where Nevro have been granted patents.